 Check conditions – you have been warned!

 On the harbour side, it’s more sheltered.
 It’s always nice to head out towards the marina and see the luxury yachts moored, and depending on how much time you have, keep going a little further around the coastline because there is a lot to see, though do beware that the currents around that side of Portland and Portland Bill can be extremely dangerous.
+Be careful on this Dorset beach.

 It’s a pay & display car park, though they do take card payments online now.
 The Taste Café is well worth a visit, inside the visitor centre building.
 I recommend their club sandwich for healthy appetites and my daughter rates the hot chocolate.